Patrilineality

 Patrilineality, also known as the male line, the spear side or agnatic kinship, is a common kinship system in which an individual's family membership derives from and is recorded through their father's lineage.
 It generally involves the inheritance of property, rights, names, or titles by persons related through male kin.
-This is sometimes distinguished from cognate kinship, through the mother's lineage, also called the spindle side or the distaff side.
+This is distinguished from cognate kinship which is through any combination of lineages, and from matrilineality which is through the mother's lineage, also called the spindle side, the distaff side or enatic kinship.

 A patriline ("father line") is a person's father, and additional ancestors, as traced only through males.

 In the Bible

 In the Bible, family and tribal membership appears to be transmitted through the father.
 For example, a person is considered to be a priest or Levite, if his father is a priest or Levite, and the members of all the Twelve Tribes are called Israelites because their father is Israel (Jacob).

 In the first lines of the New Testament, the descent of Jesus Christ is counted through the male lineage from Abraham through King David to Joseph (the husband of Mary, mother of Jesus).